benetttaa/Multi-Clinic-Doctor-Appointment-System/README.md

    - Open `index.html` in your browser
    - Or serve it using a local server

-## 🔧 Configuration Guide
+Configuration Guide:

-### 📧 Email Setup (Required for Password Reset)
+Email Setup (Required for Password Reset)

-To enable the "Forgot Password" feature, you need to configure Gmail:
+-To enable the "Forgot Password" feature, you need to configure Gmail:

 1. **Enable 2-Step Verification** on your Google Account
 2. **Generate an App Password**: